syrkis/cbir/report.md

 different scales, % Describe this a bit better.
 Afterwards, a vocabulary is contructed by clustering the observered features into $n$ words.

+# Codebook generation
+Focusing on 20 categories, we performed SIFT feature extraction on each image, constructing a feature pool (every feature present in every image).
+We used the OpenCV SIFT implimentation, which yields 1-d vector representation of each feature. % confirm that they are 1d?
+As these features exist in the same place they are comparable, and distance can be computed between them.
+Features that are sufficiently close can be grouped together into a word (the difference between them can be viewed as similar to accent in human speech).

+# Indexing